Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 • • • •

 After the fact, the “why” of it is clearly that Rowling arbitrarily sent her there to flip the on-switch of the series exposition machine.
-But she provided no real motivation for her presence, nor any explanation of how she knows to ask the questions she does ask but seems to know nothing of the arrest of Sirius Black, which has also taken place by the time Albus turns up at #4.
+But she provided no real motivation for her presence, nor any explanation of how she knows to ask the questions she does ask but seems to know nothing of the arrest of Sirius Black, which presumably has also taken place by the time Albus turns up at #4.

 Admittedly, we did not watch her there all day.
 We went off to the office with Vernon Dursley.
 Who happened to notice rather a lot of weirdos in cloaks over the course of that Tuesday.
 I’m of the opinion that these were Order members.
 Any of them might have noticed Minerva sitting on the wall and brought her up to date.
 Presumably early enough in the day that the news of Black’s arrest had not yet broken.

 Albus knew that the Potters were under threat.
 He’d been shut out of their arrangements by James’s having declined his offer to be their Secret Keeper.
 But he knew the entire Prophecy.
-If the Potter’s son was this foretold child, and the foretold child was to be marked, then it was practically a sure thing that he would survive whatever had marked him.
+If the Potter’s son was this foretold child, and the foretold child was to be marked, then it was practically a sure thing that the child would survive whatever had marked him.
 Arrangements would need to be made for his care.
 Harry Potter had a godfather, but no godmother, and I daresay that Albus didn’t think highly of Sirius Black’s likely competence at raising a child.

 Nor, perhaps the likelihood of his surviving to do it.
 Black was known to be reckless.

-I rather think he’d had various Order members periodically keeping an eye on the Dursleys ever since Harry was born.
+I rather think Albus’d had various Order members periodically keeping an eye on the Dursleys ever since Harry was born.
 That could be why Minerva knew where to find them.
 Although since Vernon saw her consulting a map, she had probably not been a part of the Dursley watch rota.

-It’s probably also how the WW knew about that famous scar.
-Harry had spotted Order members at least once during his childhood.
-In fact he’d probably been under their observation more often than that, but only Daedelus Diggle went out of his way to call attention to himself.
+This is probably also how the WW knew about that famous scar.
+Harry spotted Order members at least once during his childhood.
+In fact he’d probably been under their observation more often than he realized, but only Daedelus Diggle went out of his way to call attention to himself.

 • • • •